 Our Lawn Scarification Service is Quick, Affordable, & Highly Effective.
 Call us today and you can also take advantage of our Free Lawn Care Survey worth £25 (click here to visit our contacts page).

 It is vital that thatch is not allowed to build up as it can have a disastrous effect on any lawn weakening the grass, encouraging moss and diseases.
 Scarifying is the physical process of removing thatch from the soil surface.
 It used to be carried out by using a wire rake.
 The Lawn and Weed Expert have powered machines which scarify far more comprehensively and are far more efficient than raking.
 Several vertical metal blades revolve at high speed around a shaft and dig into the ground as the machine is pushed along the lawn.
 The blades can be set at various heights from the surface and consequently take out various amounts of thatch etc. As well as removing thatch and dead moss the blades also prune the shoots of the grass plant encouraging stronger growth.

-Scarifying is much more vigorous and effective than raking or using an electric lawn rake which tend to just take our some of the thatch.
-Scarifying pulls the dead moss and thatch out of the lawn and in the short term makes the lawn look far worse before it recovers.
+Scarifying is much more vigorous and effective than raking, or using an electric lawn rake which tend to just take outy some of the thatch.
+Scarifying lawn techniques pull the dead moss and thatch out of the lawn and in the short term makes the lawn look far worse before it recovers.
 It is important to schedule scarifying so that it is followed by the appropriate weather conditions that assist the lawn with its recovery.
 Never scarify without previously applying some moss control 2/ 3 weeks in advance.
 If you scarify without applying moss control you are spreading moss spores across your lawn.
-The Lawn and Weed Expert can advise you if your lawn requires scarifying but most lawns benefit from scarifying at least every 2 – 3 years depending on soil and weather conditions.
+Lawn and Weed Expert can advise you on scarifying lawn procedures, but most lawns benefit from scarifying at least every 2 – 3 years depending on soil and weather conditions.